bluekitchen/btstack/chipset/README.md

 **Init script** is required.

-**BTstack integration**: H4/H5 Controller require firmware upload. 'rtk_attach' can be used for this.
-For USB Controllers, *btstack_chipset_realtek.c* implements the patch and config upload mechanism.
+**BTstack integration**: H4/H5 Controller require firmware upload. 'rtk_attach' can be used for this on Embedded Linux.
+For H4 and USB Controllers, *btstack_chipset_realtek.c* implements the patch and config upload mechanism.
 See port/libusb for details on how to use it.